million-views/packages/rr-builder/README.md

 ## Check configuration and generate code

-`rr-check` tool can check for errors and generate code for inclusion in the runtime bundle for use by by layout and menu components.
+`rr-check` tool can check for errors and generate code for inclusion in the runtime bundle for use by layout and menu components.

 ```bash
 npx rr-check <routes.js> \